 Even in traditional litigation, there are a number of court-imposed deadlines that parties must follow.
 Failure to understand and meet these requirements can prove fatal to a case.
 And as the decision above illustrates, there are times when a court will not accept even a reasonable excuse for a delay or missed deadline.

 That is why it is crucial to work with an experienced Boynton Beach car accident attorney who will help ensure your case remains on-track.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.